-Settingthe Pace
+Settingthe pace

 Sustainability Performance Report

 Standard Chartered Nairobi Marathon

 Introduction

-Our Objective
+Our objective

 At Standard Chartered, our heritage and values are expressed in our brand promise, Here for good.
-Our ambition is to embed sustainability into everything we do and, as such, our Marathon platform has set the goal to be 'The most sustainable running platform in the world'.
+Our ambition is to embed sustainability into everything we do and, as such, through our Marathon platform we want to set the pace.